 Important: Even with cookieless analytics installed, if your site uses other cookies — for advertising, social sharing widgets, embedded videos, or affiliate tracking — you may still need a consent mechanism for those specific elements.
 This guide covers the analytics layer only.
 Audit all third-party scripts on your site before removing your consent plugin entirely.

 The switch is straightforward.
-The steps below assume you are replacing a standard Google Analytics implementation (via a plugin like Site Kit, MonsterInsights, or a manual header snippet) and a consent management plugin (like CookieYes, Cookiebot, or GDPR Cookie Compliance).
+The steps below assume you are replacing a standard Google Analytics implementation (via a plugin like Site Kit, MonsterInsights, or a manual header snippet) and a consent management plugin such as CookieYes, Cookiebot, or GDPR Cookie Compliance.
+Following these steps in order is the safest, most legally sound way to remove the cookie consent banner from your WordPress site.

 Step 1 — Audit What Is Currently Setting Cookies

 Before removing anything, open your browser’s developer tools (F12), navigate to the Application tab, and inspect the Cookies section for your domain.
 Make a list of every cookie set by third-party scripts.
-This tells you what consent your banner is currently covering.
-You want to remove every non-essential cookie before removing the banner — not just analytics cookies.
+This tells you exactly what consent your banner is currently covering.
+Your goal is to remove every non-essential cookie before removing the banner — not just analytics cookies.

 Step 2 — Remove Your Existing Analytics Plugin or Snippet